1971 Ugandan coup d'état: Background

-Coup
+Causes

 Having learned that Obote was planning to arrest him for misappropriating army funds, Amin launched a coup on 25 January 1971, while Obote was attending a Commonwealth summit meeting in Singapore.
 Army and military police forces loyal to Amin moved to secure strategic positions in and around Kampala and Entebbe.
 The putschists sealed off Entebbe International Airport to prevent Obote's return, and tanks and soldiers patrolled the streets of Kampala and Entebbe.
 Here, some soldiers loyal to President Obote and members of the General Service Unit resisted the coup forces while some fighting also took place at the Kampala police college.
 Fierce fighting was reported in Jinja, about 50 mi from Kampala.
-Obote's residence was surrounded and major roads were blocked.
+Obote's residence was surrounded and, major roads were blocked.
 A nighttime curfew was imposed by the coup forces.
 Overall, the Obote loyalists were too disorganized to offer an effective resistance, and they were quickly overwhelmed.
 At 4:30pm it was announced that the Army and the police under Amin's leadership had control of the entire country.

-Some historians have written that the British government may have been involved in orchestrating the coup.
+Some historians have claimed that the British government may have been involved in orchestrating the coup.
 Obote was a supporter of independence movements in Southern Africa and chose to attend the Commonwealth Heads of Government Meeting 1971 to oppose British weapons sales to the Apartheid South African government.
 The decision was taken at the meeting to allow the British government to proceed with the arms sale, but the issue threatened to split apart the Commonwealth.
+However, recent scholarship has cast a great deal of doubt upon claims of British involvement; evidence is scant, with accusations implicating the British government relying upon dubious interrogation testimony and the (at times) implicative mere behaviour of the Foreign Office after the fact.

 Uganda radio broadcasts accused the Obote government of corruption and said the army believed Obote's policies result in violence and accused him of giving preferential treatment to certain regions of the country.
 The broadcast was reportedly met with cheering crowds in the capital.
-After having seized control of the government, Amin moved to purge the military of political rivals, and ordered the murder of Acholi and Lango soldiers whom he suspected of being supportive of Obote.
+After having seized control of the government, Amin moved to purge the military of political rivals, and orchestrated the murder of Langi soldiers (Obote's tribe) and their Acholi cousins.
 By 1972, about 5,000 of them had been killed.

 Aftermath

-As he consolidated his power as military dictator, Amin ordered numerous purges against suspected opponents, resulting in 30,000 to 50,000 Ugandans killed over the years following the coup.
+As he consolidated his power as military dictator, Amin ordered numerous purges against suspected opponents, resulting in an estimated 300,000 Ugandans murdered over eight years of Amin's rule.
 Thousands consequently fled to Tanzania, where they joined Obote's dissidents.
 With the approval of President of Tanzania Julius Nyerere, these Ugandan exiles formed a small guerilla army, and invaded Uganda in 1972.
 The popular uprising against Amin they had hoped for failed to materialize, however, and the invasion was defeated.
 Nevertheless, the conflict resulted in a sharp deterioration of relations between Uganda and Tanzania, which ultimately contributed to the Uganda–Tanzania War and the fall of Amin's regime in 1979.